PyO3/pyo3/guide/src/free-threading.md

 in functions and types like [`Python::with_gil`] and [`GILOnceCell`] is historical.

-Instead, you can think about whether or not a Rust thread is attached to a Python interpreter runtime.
-See [PEP 703](https://peps.python.org/pep-0703/#thread-states) for more background about how threads can be attached and detached from the interpreter runtime, in a manner analagous to releasing and acquiring the GIL in the GIL-enabled build.
+Instead, you should think about whether or not a Rust thread is attached to a Python interpreter runtime.
 Calling into the CPython C API is only legal when an OS thread is explicitly attached to the interpreter runtime.
 In the GIL-enabled build, this happens when the GIL is acquired.
 In the free-threaded build there is no GIL, but the same C macros that release or acquire the GIL in the GIL-enabled build instead ask the interpreter to attach the thread to the Python runtime, and there can be many threads simultaneously attached.

-The main reason for attaching to the Python runtime is to interact with Python objects or call into the CPython C API.
-To interact with the Python runtime, the thread must register itself by attaching to the interpreter runtime.
-If you are not yet attached to the Python runtime, you can register the thread using the [`Python::with_gil`] function.
-Threads created via the Python [`threading`] module do not not need to do this, but all other OS threads that interact with the Python runtime must explicitly attach using `with_gil` and obtain a `'py` liftime.
+See [PEP 703](https://peps.python.org/pep-0703/#thread-states) for more background about how threads can be attached and detached from the interpreter runtime, in a manner analagous to releasing and acquiring the GIL in the GIL-enabled build.

 In the GIL-enabled build, PyO3 uses the [`Python<'py>`] type and the `'py` lifetime to signify that the global interpreter lock is held.
 In the freethreaded build, holding a `'py` lifetime means only that the thread is currently attached to the Python interpreter -- other threads can be simultaneously interacting with the interpreter.

+The main reason for obtaining a `'py` lifetime is to interact with Python objects or call into the CPython C API.
+If you are not yet attached to the Python runtime, you can register a thread using the [`Python::with_gil`] function.
+Threads created via the Python [`threading`] module do not not need to do this, but all other OS threads that interact with the Python runtime must explicitly attach using `with_gil` and obtain a `'py` liftime.

 Since there is no GIL in the free-threaded build, releasing the GIL for long-running tasks is no longer necessary to ensure other threads run, but you